samyhaff/samyhaff.github.io/content/about/_index.md

 comment = false
 +++

-Hi, my name is Samy, I am a computer science student from France.
+Hi, my name is Samy, I am a PhD student from France.
 I'm passionate about programming and AI, and I love learning new things.
 I created this site because I wanted to share my work, thoughts, projects and anything else I find interesting with the world.
 I hope you enjoy your visit!

 ## Interests